COVID-19: travel health notice for all travellers

 Penalties for drinking and driving are severe.

 The legal blood alcohol limit is 0.00%.
+There are regular police checks to perform breathalyzer tests.
 If a police officer suspects you of drinking and driving, they could confiscate your driver's licence on the spot.
 If you’re convicted, you can expect heavy fines.

 You must carry an international driving permit.